lealobanov/Year1-COMP1101-Programming-NodeJS/README.md

 	})

-The functions checkUserExists() and checkPostExists() are called to determine whether or not a specific post or user are contained within the JSON object 'users' or 'posts' arrays.
+The functions checkUserExists() and checkPostExists() are called to determine whether or not a specific post or user are contained as an existing JSON object within the 'users' or 'posts' arrays.

 Lastly, all users, regardless of login status, are able to refresh the current post feed upon button click to 'Refresh Post Feed', initiating a GET request to /posts.